connornishijima/connornishijima.github.io/_products/lixie.md

 **Based on 1950s tech, Lixie borrows its techniques**

 Edge-lighting panes of acrylic etched with a design has been done for decades, but they've always been static information like an "EXIT" sign.
 If you stack multiple panes of acrylic (each with a unique design) and light them individually, you can change what design the user sees!
+This is what the old NLS displays in the above photo do - Lixies are just a modernized take with addressable LEDs.

-The Lixie has extremely simple setup, just connect the 5V, GND, and DIN pads to an Arduino and use the Lixie library to write a digit to the display.
+Lixie displays have extremely simple setup: just connect the 5V, GND, and DIN pads to an Arduino and use the Lixie library to write a digit to the display.
 That's it!
 No HV switching, PCB footprint, or worries.

 Since the Lixie is just wired like a WS2812B strip, you can connect the DOUT pin of one to the next and show a number as long you'd like!

-Here is a video demonstrating the result: